lddubeau/saxes/README.md

 `startTagPosition` - Indicates the position where the current tag starts.

 `closed` - Boolean indicating whether or not the parser can be written to.
 If it's `true`, then wait for the `ready` event to write again.

 `opt` - Any options passed into the constructor.

 `tag` - The current tag being dealt with.

+`xmlDecl` - The XML declaration for this document.
+It contains the fields `version`, `encoding` and `standalone`.
+They are all `undefined` before encountering the XML declaration.
+If they are undefined after the XML declaration, the corresponding value was not set by the declaration.
+There is no event associated with the XML declaration.
+In a well-formed document, the XML declaration may be preceded only by an optional BOM.
+So by the time any event generated by the parser happens, the declaration has been processed if present at all.
+Otherwise, you have a malformed document, and as stated above, you cannot rely on the parser data!

-And a bunch of other stuff that you probably shouldn't touch.
+And a bunch of other stuff that you shouldn't touch.

 ## Events

 All events emit with a single argument.
 To listen to an event, assign a function to `on<eventname>`.
 Functions get executed in the this-context of the parser object.
 The list of supported events are also in the exported `EVENTS` array.

-When using the stream interface, assign handlers using the EventEmitter `on` function in the normal fashion.

 `error` - Indication that something bad happened.
-The error will be hanging out on `parser.error`, and must be deleted before parsing can continue.
-By listening to this event, you can keep an eye on that kind of stuff.
 Argument: instance of `Error`.
+Note: the default handler immediately throws.
+Replace it with a no-op handler if you want to let the parser parse after the first error.

 `text` - Text node.
 Argument: string of text.

 `doctype` - The `<!DOCTYPE` declaration.
 Argument: doctype string.

-`processinginstruction` - Stuff like `<?xml foo="blerg" ?>`.
-Argument:
-object with `name` and `body` members.
-Attributes are not parsed, as processing instructions have implementation dependent semantics.
+`processinginstruction` - Stuff like `<?target body?>`.
+Argument: object with `target` and `body` members.
+The body is not parsed, as processing instructions have implementation dependent semantics.

 `opentagstart` - Emitted immediately when the tag name is available, but before any attributes are encountered.
 Argument: object with a `name` field and an empty `attributes` set.
 Note that this is the same object that will later be emitted in the `opentag` event.

 `opentag` - An opening tag.
 Argument: object with `name` and `attributes`.
 If the `xmlns` option is set, then it will contain namespace binding information on the `ns` member, and will have a `local`, `prefix`, and `uri` member.

 `closetag` - A closing tag.
 Note that self-closing tags will have `closeTag` emitted immediately after `openTag`.
 Argument: tag name.

 `attribute` - An attribute node.
 Argument: object with `name` and `value`.
 If the `xmlns` option is set, it will also contains namespace information.

 `comment` - A comment node.
 Argument: the string of the comment.

 `opencdata` - The opening tag of a `<![CDATA[` block.

 `cdata` - The text of a `<![CDATA[` block.
 Since `<![CDATA[` blocks can get quite large, this event may fire multiple times for a single block, if it is broken up into multiple `write()`s.
 Argument: the string of random character data.

 `closecdata` - The closing tag (`]]>`) of a `<![CDATA[` block.

 `opennamespace` - If the `xmlns` option is set, then this event will signal the start of a new namespace binding.

 `closenamespace` - If the `xmlns` option is set, then this event will signal the end of a namespace binding.

 `end` - Indication that the closed stream has ended.

 `ready` - Indication that the stream has reset, and is ready to be written to.